dermorz/image-clone-controller/README.md

 controller by doing it while working and having 2 kids at home during corona are the reasons why I kept the scope pretty narrow and went for the naive/pragmatic approach.
-(Like always copying the image, since the push will figure out if already exists remotely.)
+(Like always copying the image, since the push will figure out if it already exists remotely.)

 Nevertheless it was a great learning experience. `kubebuilder` took care of a lot of scaffolding and also helped leading the way.